typelevel/typelevel.github.com/posts/2016-10-17-minicheck.md

 ```

 And we can even read the construction nicely: “First draw a numerator, then draw a denominator, then check that the denominator is not zero, then construct a fraction.”
+However, we need to be cautious with the filtering.
+If you look closely at the implementation of `withFilter`, you can see that there is potential for an infinite loop.
+For example, when you pass in the filter `_ => false`.
+It will just keep generating values and then discard them.
+How do existing frameworks alleviate this?

+* QuickCheck has two filter combinators: one that returns `Gen[A]` as above, and one that return `Gen[Option[A]]`.
+  The latter uses a number of tries and if they all fail, terminates and returns `None`.
+  The former uses the latter, but keeps increasing the size parameter.
+  Of course, this might not terminate.
+* ScalaCheck's `filter` method returns `Gen[A]`, but the possibility of failure is encoded in the return type of its equivalent of the `generate` method, which always returns `Option[T]`.
+  But there is also a combinator which retries until it finds a valid input, called `retryUntil`.

 As a side note: `Gen` as it is right now is _definitely not_ a valid monad, because it internally relies on mutable state.
 But in my opinion, it is still justified to offer the `map` and `flatMap` methods, but don't give a `Monad` instance.